Tate Rink - Army Black Knights

-Located in the shadow of Michie Stadium, the Holleder Center is home to both the Army hockey and basketball teams.
-With its gray concrete shell, it looks very much like a product of the 1980's.
+Located in the shadow of Michie Stadium, the Holleder Center is home to the Army hockey and basketball teams.
+With its gray concrete shell, it looks very much like a product of the 1980s.
 What Tate Rink lacks in warmth and creature comforts, it makes up for in tradition.

 Parking lots are located a short walk from the entrance to the Holleder Center.
-Fans will have to navigate several flights of stairs from the lot to the arena.
-Be warned, it's a long walk back uphill to get to your car after the game, and the area is not well lit.
+Fans must navigate several flights of stairs from the lot to the arena.
+Be warned, it’s a long walk back uphill to get to your car after the game, and the area is not well-lit.
 Watching the children in attendance try and scale the steep hillside is almost worth the cost of admission in itself.

 Fans will enter the Holleder Center into a small lobby, where the ticket offices are located.
-A pair of staircases take fans up to the main lobby, located in between Tate Rink and the Cristl Center.
-A pair of hallways off this main lobby lead to the seating area.
+A pair of staircases take fans up to the main lobby, located between Tate Rink and the Cristal Center.
+A pair of hallways off this main lobby leads to the seating area.

 It is doubtful that there is a campus anywhere in the United States that can match the history that surrounds when you step foot on the West Point campus.
-Campus tours operate seven days a week which highlight many of the campus' prominent and noteworthy features.
+Campus tours operate seven days a week, highlighting many of the campus’ prominent and noteworthy features.
 It is recommended that if visiting Tate Rink, you carve out some extra time to explore the campus.
 In the early fall months of the hockey season, the scenery around campus is breathtaking.